isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Currently the server does not support storing long options in databases, either host reservations or the configuration backend.
+   Currently the server does not support storing long options in databases, either via host reservations or the configuration backend.

 The server is also able to receive packets with split options (options using the same option code) and to fuse the data chunks into one option.
 This is